diagrid-labs/dapr-ai-hackathon/README.md

 Whether you're orchestrating autonomous agents, designing durable AI pipelines, or ensuring responsible AI behavior, this hackathon is your opportunity to push the boundaries of distributed intelligence.

+## Rules and Eligibility

+Read the [Official Content Rules](./OfficialContestRules.md) thoroughly for all contest rules and eligibility criteria.

 ## 🗓️ Timeline

 - **Hackathon Kickoff:** 5/9